jekyllup/jekyll-theme-massively/README.md

 > This is Massively, a text-heavy, article-oriented design built around a huge background image.

+See a preview of the Massively Jekyll Theme here: [https://iwiedenm.github.io/jekyll-theme-massively/](https://iwiedenm.github.io/jekyll-theme-massively/)
+Massively was originally designed by HTML5UP and Jekyll was integrated by [JekyllUp: Jekyll Themes](https://jekyllup.com)

 ## How to Use This Theme
 Jekyll consumes themes in two flavors; gem-based or spread across multiple folders in the site source.
 This port is of the second type.
 Concretely, it means that you